aldair-meneses/wp-docker-local-development/README.md

 cp .env.sample .env
 ```

-Run the following commands to download the docker images e start the environment
+Run the following commands to download the docker images and start the environment

 ```sh
 docker compose build --pull